Japan Prime Minister Shigeru Ishiba Launches New Cabinet; Key Issues Expected to Include Economy, Disaster Resilience

 “I’ll speak the truth to the people with courage and sincerity,” Ishiba said.
 “I’ll implement politics that are humble, sincere and warm.”

-Ishiba was to dissolve the lower house eight days after becoming prime minister, the swiftest such move in the postwar period.
+Ishiba is expected to dissolve the lower house eight days after becoming prime minister, the swiftest such move since the end of World War II.
 “A new Cabinet has been formed.
 It is consistent with the Constitution to therefore seek the people’s mandate on the new Cabinet,” he said.

 Ishiba said he would soon order a review of economic measures to deal with high prices, and expressed his intention to aim for a nationwide average minimum wage of ¥1,500 in the 2020s.
 Regarding disaster resilience measures, Ishiba said, “We will work to establish a disaster resilience agency to squarely address the concerns of the people.”